rubyaustralia/roro/2018/201804-rorosyd.md

 - Location of bathrooms
 - Feel free to take any leftover food home with you
 - Once you've finished your food and drinks, please be sure to put your plates in the bins provided out the front.
-- White bin liner is for recycling, and black bin liner is for general rubbish.
+- Bottles can go in the green bin with the black liner and general rubbish in the smaller bins.

 ---